Infrared Coagulation for Hemorrhoid Treatment

 What will happen during IRC?

 You do not need anesthesia or sedation for IRC.
 You should not feel pain during the procedure.
 Your healthcare provider will insert an anoscope into your anus.
 An anoscope is a small tube that helps your healthcare provider see inside your anus more clearly.
-He will heat the tissue near the hemorrhoid.
+Your provider will heat the tissue near the hemorrhoid.
 This will stop blood flow to the hemorrhoid and help it shrink.
 You may feel heat during the procedure.

-What can I expect after IRC?
+What should I expect after IRC?

 You may feel a dull ache or pressure for up to 3 days after the procedure.
 You may have bleeding from your rectum or with bowel movements for 2 weeks after the procedure.
 The hemorrhoid may fall off and come out with your bowel movement in 10 to 14 days.
 You may bleed more at that time.